 Political Parties and Political Participation: The law makes it extremely difficult for genuinely independent political parties to organize, nominate candidates, and campaign, since it grants the Ministry of Justice broad powers over the registration process and the authority to monitor party meetings.
 The law prohibits political parties based on religion, region, or profession as well as parties that “offend moral norms.”
 The law does not explain how a party may appeal its closure by the government.
 The law permits public associations and organizations to put forth candidates for elected office.

 Neither organized opposition nor independent political groups operated in the country.
 The three registered political parties were the ruling Democratic Party (the former Communist Party), the Party of Industrialists and Entrepreneurs, and the Agrarian Party.
 The government did not officially prohibit membership in other political organizations, but there were no reports of persons who claimed membership in political organizations other than these three parties and a smattering of representatives of individual initiative groups.
-Authorities did not allow opposition movements based abroad – including the Republican Party of Turkmenistan – to operate within the country.
+Authorities did not allow opposition movements based abroad – including the Republican Party of Turkmenistan in exile – to operate within the country.

 Participation of Women and Members of Minority Groups: No law limits participation of women or members of minority groups in the political process, and they did participate, although their representation and influence were limited.
 Although women served in prominent government positions, including as speaker of the lower house (Mejlis), only one woman served in the 12-member Cabinet of Ministers (as the deputy chairwoman for culture, television, and press).
 The government gave preference for appointed government positions to ethnic Turkmen, but ethnic minorities occupied some senior government positions.
 Members of the president’s Ahal-Teke tribe, the largest in the country, held the most prominent roles in cultural and political life.